SoaringMoon/WaifuNetwork/Archive/Threads/Can the government really make anime real.md

 # 19
 >>1965
 Shit I forgot to make a "drowning in pussy" joke.
 Get it?
-Because they're cats? [spoiler]Sorry, I'm leaving now.[/spoiler]
+Because they're cats? %%Sorry, I'm leaving now.%%

 # 20
 >>1965